COVID-19 and Respiratory Virus Response Tools

 Additional mask option available (updated January 18, 2022)

 Located at entry points are a variety of protective masks from which you may choose.
 If wearing a medical-grade mask from home, Fred Hutch cannot guarantee your protection from splash or spray.
 Change into a Level 3 procedure mask, or don one over your mask from home.

 The BYD N95 respirator mask may provide a better fit for some and be more comfortable to wear for long periods of time.
 Having the best fit for your mask is important to protecting yourself and our patients.

-For adequate fluid barrier protection, an ASTM Level 3 mask must be worn over the BYD N95 respirator mask when splash/spray risk exists.
+For adequate fluid barrier protection, an ASTM Level 3 mask must be over the BYD N95 respirator mask when splash/spray risk exists.

 Donning and doffing video instructions

 Airborne/Contact Precautions Video – Gown, gloves, N-95, face shield